dorkodu/seekr/README.md

 # Outkicker
+## What?

-Outkicker is a simple test library developed for writing better tests on Outsights ecosystem. <br>It is independent from Outsights, so anyone can use it in their PHP code.
+Outkicker is a simple test library developed for writing better tests on Outsights ecosystem. <br>It is independent from Outsights, so anyone can use it in their code.

+## Why?

+Because I found TDD a little hard.
+Behavior Driven Development sound much easier and made sense to me.
+So, instead of spending days to figure out how to write tests, how to integrate them with my existing code, how to set up a "build pipeline" ; I created a simple and minimalistic PHP testing library to write more accurate, efficient tests in my code.

+## How?

 ### **It has a few components :**